zkLinkProtocol/zklink-proof-market-graph/README.md

 # zklink-proof-market-graph

 A subgraph for indexing BatchCompleted events from the ZKLink ProofAuctionMarket contract.

-The graphql client site is https://graph.zklink.io/subgraphs/name/proof-market
+The GraphQL endpoint for the **Sepolia** testnet is https://sepolia.graph.zklink.io/subgraphs/name/proof-market

 ## Overview